-Hugh has been donating specimens, time and expertise to assist curators at the WAM invertebrate department for decades.
+Hugh has been donating specimens, time and expertise to assist curators in the Western Australian Museum invertebrate

 He is also diving and taking part in scientific expeditions to discover and describe new species in his spare time.

-Where do you live and what knowledge can you supply about your local area?
-Watch this short video on the EOL site to see how you can help with the global project!
+Anyone can contribute: Where do you live?
+What useful local info do you have about your local area?
+Watch this short video on the EOL site to see how you can help..